Europe 382: Roman–Gothic Peace

 380 Downfall of Athanaric

 In the 370s both Athanaric’s Thuringii Goths and the Gepids seized lands from the Sarmatians, but in 380 the Gepids turned on the Thuringii and drove them from the Carpathians.
 After this defeat, Athanaric was deposed by rivals within the Thuringii and fled to the Roman Empire with his remaining supporters.
-He was warmly received in Constantinople by Theodosius, who accepted his men as allies and gave him a magnificent funeral when he died in 381. in wikipedia
+He was warmly received in New Rome (Constantinople) by Theodosius, who accepted his men as allies and gave him a magnificent funeral when he died in 381. in wikipedia

 381–382 Magnus Maximus’ British campaigns